Programmer25X/CSGO2-Inspired-Environment/README.md

 - Use of textures, assets and materials to convey a sense of realism.
 - Lighting and a skybox to further enhance immersion and visibility.
 - Post-processing effects to create the player's field-of-vision (FOV).
-- Sound effects to further establish a sense of realism.
+- Sound effects to reinforce the atmosphere and realism.

 ----

 ## Gained Skills
-- **Blender**: Utilised *Image as Planes* to create the different store fronts in the city environment.
+- **Blender**: Utilised *Image as Planes* to impliment the storefronts.
-- **Unity**: Built the city environment using prefabs, colliders, post-processing effects, lighting and a skybox.
+- **Unity**: Built the environment using prefabs, colliders, post-processing effects, lighting and a skybox.
 - **Level Design**: Conducted research and applied my knowledge, considering cover, elevation changes and sightlines for balanced and entertaining gameplay.
 - **Lighting and Atmosphere**: Experimented with baked, mixed and real-time lighting, alongside fog and environmental effects.
 - **Testing & Iteration**: Conducted repeated playtesting and gathered player feedback to refine the flow, pacing and balance the map provides.